aerohive/Aerohive_Corporate_Account_Sync/README.md

 You can also move the settings_example.ini file to settings.ini in the same folder as the script itself.
 Otherwise, you will have to specify the settings.ini location with the -f flag when running the script.

 # Usage
+    NAME
+            Aerohive Corporate Account Sync

     SYNOPSIS
             acas.ps1 [OPTION [WORD]]

     DESCRIPTION
             Aerohive Corporate Account Sync is a PowerShell Script using ACS APIs to automate the creation of User Accounts on HiveManager NG for domain users.
+            THIS SCRIPT IS NOT MODIFYING THE AD USERS!
+It is just using domain users' information to create User Accounts on HiveManager NG.

         options are
                 -h